thepparker/tf2pug-server/docs/json.format.md

 an ITF2Pug/Status/ response with a Response_PugFull code.

 If the pug does not exist anymore, the response code will be Response_InvalidPug.
-In this case, you will need to perform an ITF2Pug/List to get an updated pug list.
+In this case, it is advised to perform an ITF2Pug/List/ to get an updated pug list.

 ITF2Pug/Player/Remove/